TSegAgent: Zero-Shot Tooth Segmentation via Geometry-Aware Vision-Language Agents: Method

 \paragraph{Full-Arch Tooth Classification.} Conditioned on the reordered instance sequence and the identified central incisors, VLM infers tooth identities by reasoning over relative position, morphological characteristics, and volumetric relationships.
 We add detailed tooth features, common errors, and output formats in text prompt.
 This sequential formulation enables the agent to exploit dental arch continuity and avoid implausible label assignments.

 \paragraph{Error Detection and Correction.} During and after full-arch classification, the agent performs explicit error detection based on bilateral symmetry, sequential consistency along the dental arch, and relative volumetric similarity between corresponding teeth.
 When violations of these constraints are detected, the agent is prompted to correct its previous predictions through additional conversational rounds.
-This self-correction mechanism allows the agent to recover from early mistakes without relying on external supervision or post-hoc optimization.
+This self-correction enables recovery from early errors without external supervision or post-hoc optimization, with segmentation gains mainly from non-tooth filtering and over-segmentation removal and error correction chiefly improving FDI accuracy.

 After the multi-round conversation, the agent outputs the tooth ID to FDI label mapping for each segmented instance, completing the zero-shot tooth identification process.